 At St John’s C of E Primary School we aspire to provide an all-round physical education curriculum that encourages all pupils to have a love and passion to succeed that aims to provide opportunities for pupils to become physically confident in a way that supports their health and fitness throughout their lives.

-We know that P.E is an integral part of our curriculum where we offer an inclusive, broad, varied and progressive curriculum where the aim is for our children to develop physically, creatively, socially and emotionally and strive to offer opportunities in Dance, Gymnastics, Swimming and Games such as football, hockey, basketball, netball and tennis
+We know that P.E is an integral part of our curriculum where we offer an inclusive, broad, varied and progressive curriculum where the aim is for our children to develop physically, creatively, socially and emotionally and strive to offer opportunities in Dance, Gymnastics, Swimming and Games such as football, hockey, basketball, netball, cricket, badminton and tennis.

 We hope that through all our schools sporting opportunities, that we believe our children should be physically active every day, whether through daily physical activity, P.E lessons, lunchtime or extra-curricular activity.
 Where children compete in a variety of competitions during school time or by representing the school at local and district events, the children will develop greater confidence in competing in sports and other activities to build character and help to embed our Harmony curriculum as well as values such as fairness, teamwork and respect.

 It is also of paramount importance that we create sporting leaders during the children’s time at St John’s.
 We aim to offer children the opportunity to lead sporting activities, organised games, events and learn to lead by example.
 By placing an emphasis on leadership we hope the children learn the importance of communication, organisation, team work, perseverance and respect for rules.